 Explore the Tulum Mayan Ruins

-So I am going to just go ahead and say it, I was not at all impressed by the Mayan ruins in Tulum!
+So I am going to just go ahead and say it, I was not all that impressed by the Mayan ruins in Tulum!
 Perhaps if I had gone right when they opened I would have found the experience more enjoyable.
 However, after a hot bike ride over I was rewarded with what felt like a Disney World experience.. in a bad way.
 The ruins were filled with hundreds of tourists, especially families with young kids.
 Overall, I’m glad that I went but I don’t feel that it is a must-see while in town!
 If you have more time then I’d recommend heading to Coba.
+A trip to Coba will allow you to visit Cenote Choo and the nearby Azulik Uh May exhibit, which is one of best Instagram spots in Tulum.

 Take a Yoga Class